zohar-yzgiaev-healthy/zoharyzgiaev.github.io/_data/blog/2020-11-02-dive-deep-into-ast.md

 nodeVisitor is a base class that walks the abstract syntax tree and calls a visitor function for every node.
-The nodeVisitor base class implements the visitor design pattern, which is a way of seperating an algorithm from an object structure on which it operates.
+The nodeVisitor base class implements the visitor design pattern, which is a way of separating an algorithm from an object structure on which it operates.
 The visitor design patterns allows adding new virtual functions to a family of classes, without modifying the classes. classes.
 Instead, a visitor class is created that implements all of the appropriate specialisations of the virtual function.

-`Besides visiting the nodes of the tree we can walk down the tree and allow modification of nodes.
+Besides visiting the nodes of the tree we can walk down the tree and allow modification of nodes.
 Usually modifying the tree nodes will be done by using the nodeTransformer implementation of the transformer design pattern.
 Basically, the nodeTransformer will walk the AST and use the return value of the visitor methods to replace or remove the old node.

 ## AST Use Cases